IMPORTANT – MAKE SURE THAT THE KITTENS ARE REALLY ABANDONED

 Abandonment after the

-If the mom has kicked just one out of the litter,
+first week: If the mom has kicked just one out of the litter,

 there is probably something congenitally wrong with him/her and you will